An analysis of linear regression and neural networks approximation for the pricing of swing options: Convergence analysis

 \subsection{Convergence of Monte Carlo approximation}

-From now on, we assume a fixed positive integer $m$ and focus is on the convergence of the value function that arises from the second approximation \eqref{estim_second_approx} or \eqref{dp_approx_nn_mc}.
-Unlike the preceding section and for technical convenience, we restrict our analysis of the neural network approximation to the bang-bang setting.
-However, the least squares regression will still be examined in a general context.
+From now on, we assume a fixed positive integer $m$ and our focus is on the convergence of the value function that arises from the second approximation \eqref{estim_second_approx} or \eqref{dp_approx_nn_mc}.
+Unlike the preceding section and for technical convenience, we restrict our analysis of the neural network approximation to the \textit{bang-bang} setting.
+However, the linear regression will still be examined in a general context.